Jewels of the Mediterranean

 - Tour Bonifacio’s old town, with its labyrinth of narrow streets and historic buildings

-- Admire the extraordinary mountain scenery as the train skirts cliff-faces and crosses valleys
+- Admire the extraordinary mountain scenery on the drive north to Bastia

-- Visit Cape Corse, famous for its rugged peaks and ‘Genoese’ towers
+- Visit Cap Corse, famous for its rugged peaks and ‘Genoese’ towers

 - All flights between Australia and Europe/Europe and Australia

 - All ticketable air taxes (NB may be subject to change)

 - All accommodation (twin-share)

 - All meals as specified

 - All entrance fees for specified sightseeing

 Please note that whilst every effort will be made to adhere to the above pricing, currency fluctuations beyond our control can affect final costs.
 A booking form is to be completed by all passengers, and a non-refundable deposit of AUD $3,000 per person paid at the time of booking.
 All tours are based on a minimum group size of 10 people travelling.